pocl/pocl/doc/sphinx/source/development.rst

   the release branch, then release branch merged to master.

 * Create a new release on Github.
 Mark it as pre-release.
 This should create both a tarball and a git tag.
+Sign the package with a GPG key.

-* Upload the package to portablecl.org/downloads via SFTP or to the sourceforge file listing for the pocl project.
+* Upload the package and the key also to portablecl.org/downloads via SFTP.

 * Request for testers in Twitter and/or mailing list.
 Point the testers to send their test reports to you privately or by adding them to the wiki.